Social tariffs for broadband

 Social tariffs are discounted broadband deals for low-income households on Universal Credit or other state benefits.

-Broadband is considered an essential service but, as the cost of living crisis continues to bite, many families are facing digital exclusion.
+Broadband is considered an essential service but, as the cost of living crisis continues to bite, many households are facing digital exclusion.
 Social tariffs are designed to make getting online more affordable for those struggling to pay their bills.

 Am I eligible for social tariff broadband?